Olosko23/Blog-Client/README.md

 ## Introduction

 Welcome to the documentation for your blogging website!
-This documentation provides an overview of the structure and functionality of your website, with a focus on the `app.js` file.
+This documentation provides an overview of the structure and functionality of the website, with a focus on the `app.js` file.

 ## Table of Contents